shtesh/stickman/README.md

 •	gameScreen
-o	The game is running while the lives > 0. o	It has Hint functionality (optional) on demand to assist the player in guessing the secret word. o	It provides Start Over functionality to play again.
+o	The game is running while the lives > 0. o	It has Hint functionality on demand to assist the player in guessing the secret word. o	It provides Start Over functionality to play again.

 •	GameOver alert